 “S” status for a corporation is granted by the IRS, not the state of Wyoming, to any regular business corporation or close corporation which meets specific criteria.
 Domestic corporations having 100 or fewer shareholders, all of the same class and who are citizens of the U.S. or resident aliens, may elect to pass gains or losses, credits or deductions, on to shareholders in much the same manner that partnerships are taxed.
 “S” status avoids the corporate potential problem of “double taxation.”
-Individual shareholders may benefit from a reduction in their taxable income, if the corporation operates at a loss.
 Despite their unique tax treatment, “S” corporations maintain full corporate attributes like limited liability and continuity of life.
-Whether a corporation is a regular “C” corporation or a close corporation, it may become an “S” corporation for tax purposes.
+Whether a corporation is a regular “C” corporation or a close corporation, it may become an “S” corporation for tax purposes, with certain limitations.

 - Limited shareholders — no more than 100 shareholders.